-Dr. Shawn Zardouz serves as the Program Advisor of the Pain and Neuropathy Program at Hoag Hospital.
-He is the only physician in Newport Beach and one of approximately 400 physicians in the country who are double board certified in pain medicine and Neurology.
+Dr. Shawn Zardouz is the only physician in Newport Beach and one of approximately 400 physicians in the country who are double board certified in pain medicine and Neurology.
 Dr. Zardouz began his studies at Johns Hopkins University where he graduated with a Bachelor of Arts in Public Health.
 He earned his medical degree from Wayne State University in Detroit, Michigan and graduated with a distinction in biomedical research.
 He completed his medicine internship at Loma Linda University Medical Center where he was named intern of the year.
 He then completed his neurology residency at University of California San Diego (UCSD).
 He stayed an additional year to complete his pain medicine fellowship at UCSD, which is regarded as the top fellowship program in the country by the American Academy of Pain Medicine.
-He has published his findings at several conferences at the national and international levels.

 Our blood consists of a liquid component known as plasma.
 It also consists of three main solid components which include the red blood cells (RBCs), white blood cells (WBCs), and platelets.
 Platelets play an important role in forming blood clots.
 They also consist of special proteins, known as growth factors, which help with our body’s healing process.